szymonwieloch/go-teleport/docs/design.md

 Production-ready solution would normally consist of an authorization service that upon authentication would issue signed documents with user privileges valid for some period of time, that in turn would be sent by the user and used by the server to limit the scope of allowed operations.
-The communication looks roughtly like this:
+The communication looks roughly like this:

 1. Client connects to the authorization service.
 2. Bidirectional encryption is established using TLS.
 Domain of the server is verified using certificate.
-3. Client prooves his identity using a certificate or password.
+3. Client proves his identity using a certificate or password.
 5. Authorization service check in the database what permissions are assigned to the client.
-6. Authorization servcie generates a secret signed token and sends it to the client through the encrypted channel (the key is secret)
+6. Authorization service generates a secret signed token and sends it to the client through the encrypted channel (the key is secret)
   Token is usually a document (i.e. JSON) that describes assigned privileges.
   By signing it becomes a proof that the authorization service allows access to specific resources for some period of time to the owner of this token.
 7. Having the token client can perform requests to all services until the certificate expires.